ai2cm/pace/README.md

 > ⚠️ **READ-ONLY REPOSITORY** ⚠️
 >
-> Original development was executed under AI2 patronnage.
+> Original development until `v0.2` was executed under AI2 patronnage.
 Maintenance and further developpment has been taken over by NOAA-GFDL and can be reached  [here](https://github.com/NOAA-GFDL/pace).

 Pace is an implementation of the FV3GFS / SHiELD atmospheric model developed by NOAA/GFDL using the GT4Py domain-specific language in Python.
 The model can be run on a laptop using Python-based backend or on thousands of heterogeneous compute nodes of a large supercomputer.